Skip to Content

 Duck Behavior

-Preen after swimming?
-After swimming, ducks engage in an elaborate preening of their feathers.
+After swimming, ducks engage in elaborate preening of their feathers.
 You’ll see them rubbing their heads all over their body.
-What they are doing is distributing natural oils on their feathers that helps keep them waterproof.
+What they are doing is distributing natural oils on their feathers that help keep them waterproof.
 At the base of the tail is a small preening gland that they stimulate to release the oils.
 It helps the water roll off like “water on a duck’s back”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.